GraphiaX/GraphiaX/CONTRIBUTING.md

 ## Suggesting Enhancements

 This section guides you through submitting an enhancement suggestion for GraphiaX, including completely new features and minor improvements to existing functionality.
-You can contact:
+You can contact via:

 Discord: https://discord.gg/uJ9A5QX5